 Food waste can also easily be recycled into compost.
 Composted mulch applied to your garden helps capture carbon in the soil, which means you improve the health of your soil and assist water retention.

 You can also recycle food waste by turning it into rich fertiliser through a worm farm.
-You can have a worm farm even if you live in an apartment and don’t have much space.
-Worm liquid and castings are excellent for pot plants or can be given to neighbours with gardens in exchange for fresh vegetables.
+You can have a worm farm even if you live in an apartment and don't have much space.
+Worm liquid and castings (the organic material that has been digested by the worms) are excellent for pot plants or can be given to neighbours with gardens in exchange for fresh vegetables.
 You can buy worm farm kits that fit under your sink or on your verandah which make it easy if you have limited space.

 If you have the space, keeping a few chickens in your backyard is a great way to get back to basics and live a little greener.
 It's not just their egg-laying capacity that makes chooks great pets; they're also a valuable asset around the garden and can help you reduce waste.